johnosmond/todo_api/README.md

 (Skipped Section 17)

-Branch: Section 18 - Created API endpoint for completing tasks.
+Branch: Section 18 - Created API endpoint for completing a task.

+Branch: Section 19 - Created API endpoint for deleting a task.